 Credit: Credit Valley Conservation

-Taking pictures of this Mars-like geological feature isn’t the only activity you can do at the Cheltenham Badlands you can also walk the accessible boardwalk section.
-Remember, there is no physical access to the badlands (i.e. you can not walk on the badlands.)
+Taking pictures of this Mars-like geological feature isn’t the only activity you can do at the Cheltenham Badlands.
+You can also walk the accessible boardwalk section.
+Remember, there is no physical access to the badlands (i.e., you can not walk on them).

 The 60 m boardwalk and viewing platform connect to 0.32 km Cheltenham Badlands Trail.
 If you want to hike more, walk the 1.33 km section of the Bruce Trail that traverses through the forest.

-The region boasts of incredible Fall colours and the brick red coloured badlands backdropped by golden hues of autumn provide a fabulous experience.
+The region boasts stunning Fall colours, and the brick red coloured badlands, backdropped by golden autumn hues, provide a fabulous experience.

 TRIP PLANNING – Cheltenham Badlands